ZL-Li/Seds/README.md

 zzz1
 ```

-The substitute command can be followed optionally by the modifier character g, which is the only permitted modifier character.
+The substitute command can be followed optionally by the modifier character g, which is the only modifier character.
 For example:

 ```
-$ echo Hello Andrew | ./seds.pl 's/e//'
+$ echo Hello World | ./seds.pl 's/o//'
-Hllo Andrew
+Hell World
-$ echo Hello Andrew | ./seds.pl 's/e//g'
+$ echo Hello World | ./seds.pl 's/o//g'
-Hllo Andrw
+Hell Wrld
 ```

 Just like the other commands, the substitute command can be given addresses to be applied to: